 So why do I hear comments like 'Swimming is too hard', 'Swimming is boring', 'I can't swim'?
 The answer is simple.
 They are not doing it right!
-If you do swimming the right way it is the perfect cure for everything.
+If you swim the right way it is the perfect cure for everything.
 Feeling stressed?
 Go for a swim.
 Want to lose weight?
 Go for a swim.
 Got an injury?
 Go for a swim.
 You get the idea :)

 It is my mission to get you to enjoy swimming.
 For whatever reason you're taking to the pool, you should enjoy it.
-So here is my tips and tricks for you to make swimming fun!
+So here are my tips and tricks for you to make swimming fun!

 The right mindset

 First things first; Do you go to the pool thinking 'I have to do this' or 'I get to do this'?
 This little difference in words makes a big difference in your mindset.
-Having to go for a swim as a punishment for being unfit or eating too much sets you up for a horrible time in the pool.
+Having to go for a swim as a punishment for being unfit or eating too much, sets you up for a horrible time in the pool.
 No one likes to be punished, especially not by yourself.

 If you think in a way of how lucky you are that you get to go for a swim, you will feel way better about making a splash.
-Think about how lucky you are that you have a well working body that enables you to swim, a local pool that's open (hopefully), time in your day to look after yourself and a few dollars in your pocket to pay for pool entry.
-There is so many big and little things to be grateful for!
+Think about how lucky you are that you have a well-working body that enables you to swim, a local pool that's open (hopefully), time in your day to look after yourself and a few dollars in your pocket to pay for pool entry.
+There are so many big and little things to be grateful for!